ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 # Archipelago Manual for Super Street Fighter 2

 ## Welcome!
 Welcome to the official repository for the Archipelago integration manual for Super Street Fighter 2.
 This manual is part of a community-driven effort to enhance the gaming experience by linking various elements and goals across games in the Archipelago system.
 Currently, the randomizer is based on the Super Nintendo version of the game.
-I will review other versions later to ensure that all checks are compatible, as some modes like Time Challenge may not be present everywhere.
-I also plan to learn about hooks in the future to further improve the YAML quality.
+I plan to review other versions later to ensure that all checks are compatible, as some modes like Time Challenge may not be present everywhere.
+I also intend to learn about hooks in the future to further improve the YAML quality.

 ## Project Status
 This project has completed its **Alpha** phase and is now in **Beta**.
 It is functional, with many optimizations and additional features underway.
 Your feedback and contributions are still highly valued as they help further improve the manual and fix potential issues.
-Each Beta release is tested at least once before being uploaded to GitHub, but as no system is infallible, please do not hesitate to report any errors.
+Each Beta release is tested at least once before being uploaded to GitHub.
+However, since no system is infallible, please do not hesitate to report any errors.

 ## Current Features
 - **Super Battle Mode - ALL CLEARS**: Players must complete the Super Battle Mode for all characters.